apache/kvrocks-website/blog/2024-06-02-kqir-query-engine/index.md

 Currently, KQIR cannot be enabled in the [cluster mode](https://kvrocks.apache.org/docs/cluster).

+### Compliance

+While KQIR is designed to be compatible with RediSearch at the interface level, it does not include any code from RediSearch.
+As previously mentioned, KQIR features a completely new framework, and its query architecture (including parsing, optimization, execution) is independent of RediSearch.

+This distinction is important due to the proprietary license under which RediSearch is released.

 ### High experimental!

 The current implementation of KQIR is in its early experimental stage.